-Stir that together briefly and pour the soap into the mold.
+6. Stir that together one last time and pour the soap into the soap mold.
 If you let the jojoba beads sit too long in the hot soap, they will melt, so the sooner you pour and it starts to cool, the better.
 You do not need to use just a “normal” bar soap mold.
 Check out some more silicone molds you can use over here:

-Let these bars sit for a few hours until they are completely cool before you pop them out of the mold.
+Let these bars sit for a few hours in a cool place until they are completely cool before you pop them out of the mold.

 Get Your Free Printable Soap Labels